Total Suspended Solids: Guide for Wastewater Treatment

 • Other particulates: clay, silt

-Understanding TSS is essential for effective wastewater management and ensuring water clarity and quality.
-High TSS likely means that the water is very cloudy and hard to see through, meaning it has high turbidity.
+Understanding Total Suspended Solids (TSS) is essential for effective wastewater management and maintaining water clarity and quality.
+High TSS levels typically result in high turbidity, making the water appear cloudy or murky and reducing visibility.

 High levels of TSS can have significant environmental and health effects: